 Examine Your Definition of Professionalism

 There are ways to represent professionalism, but what does it really mean to you?
-Is it:

 - How you dress, where you work, the places you go, or the people you associate with?

 - The level of education you’ve accomplished, the school you attended, or the number of credentials behind your name?

 - How much education does it take to be a professional?
 Is professionalism complete at a bachelor’s degree, or even a master’s degree?